adamhatton/quizle/README.md

 #### Likes Icon

 - Below the answer table is a 'thumbs up' icon which enables a user to 'like' a quiz
-- When the mouse is hovered over the icon it changes colour to orange show it is interactive, and when it is clicked it changes colour to blue to represent that the quiz has been liked
+- When the mouse is hovered over the icon it changes colour to orange to show it is interactive, and when it is clicked it changes colour to blue to represent that the quiz has been liked
-- Liking a quiz will increment the like count by 1, and this also displayed on the quiz tiles on the home page
+- Liking a quiz will increment the like count by 1, and this is also displayed on the quiz tiles on the home page
 - The quiz owner cannot like their own quiz and is shown a tooltip explaining this if they try
 - Logged out users cannot like a quiz and are shown a tooltip explaining this which encourages them to sign up